sufka861/AB-test/README.md

 6. [x] Services – contain the business logic of the system.
 7. [x] Data Base – MongoDB.
 8. [x] repositories .
-9. [x] middleware – contain all the error and logs functions.
+9. [x] middleware – contain all the error logs - writes call logs inside logs.
-10.[x] models – contain the schemas  that connects to the database through mongoose.

-> **Features**
-Below are the existing features in the system for which we were responsible:
->

-9. [x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log 10.[x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
+    - http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log
-11.[x] error handler - consists of 3 parts:
+    - error handler - consists of 3 parts:
-12.[x] express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
+      - express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
-13.[x] errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers 14.[x]
-Custom Errors - in the errors' directory.
+      - errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers
+      - Custom Errors - in the errors' directory.
 Classes that extends Error class, with status and message to pass to the error handier at the end.
 More can be added if we need them.
+10.[x] models – contain the schemas  that connects to the database through mongoose.

 > **Tests**